okneniz/cliche/Readme.md

 - `[12a[b-z]]`

 Single character stored as character class too.
-All expression bellow the same and have them same one node in tree:
+All expression bellow the same and have them same node in tree:

 - `a`
 - `[a]`